6 Surprising Things You Didn’t Know About Chocolate!

 Pic: Shutterstock

 One small study showed that participants ate less junk food (high in salt, sugar and fat) after eating dark chocolate.
 This was not the case for those who consumed milk chocolate.
-Another study found that dark chocolate consumption was significantly lower than when eating milk or white chocolate, suggesting we need to eat less of it to feel satified.
+Another study found that dark chocolate consumption was significantly lower than when eating milk or white chocolate, suggesting we need to eat less dark chocolate to feel satified.

 Moira Chisholm